 You can also do a quick Google search with the search strings “site:yourdomain.com + keyword” to see if it yields any results or not.
 Also, if your site traffic suddenly drops down by 20 to 30% of even more overnight, it might be mostly due to a penalty.

 If your website is hit by any Google updates such as Panda, Penguin etc, here are few tips to fix this issue.

-Stop buying links and avoid duplicate content issues: We all know link building is the surefire way to increase search traffic but if you’re using platforms like Fiverr to buy cheap quality links, you’ll definitely get penalized.
+Stop buying links and avoid duplicate content issues: We all know link building is the surefire way to increase search traffic but if you’ll be penalized if you're using platforms like Fiverr to buy cheap quality links.

 Also make sure your content is completely original and unique (use tools like Copyscape to check plagiarism related issues on your site).
 Keep your titles and meta descriptions unique and make sure to do a quick search on Google before you publish a title for your blog posts.

 Avoid keyword stuffing: Gone are the days where you can get first page rankings for a keyword by stuffing it again and again on your pages.
 Stop doing keyword stuffing.
 It’s not going to help you in anyway.
 In fact, it might lead you to a Google penalty.